teuben/teunix/docs/astronomy-on-ubuntu.md

 PyFITS, PyWCS, VOTable, NOVAS, and astrolib.coords.
 CosmoloPy, APLPy, PyEphem, and
 NASA's OSCAAR software that are installable via apt-get.

+Difference between conda and pip.
+Also mention the "pip install -e ." method, as opposed to the "python setup.py install" method, as developer or as user.

+Using jupyter notebooks is now the

 ## R